substantic/rain/docs/guide/user.rst

         # Print name of worker where task was executed
         print(task.attributes["info"]["worker"])

-TODO: List of build-in attributes
+TODO: List of built-in attributes

 Users are allowed to store arbitrary information under keys "user_spec" and "user_info".
 The former serves for task configuration, the latter serves for information generated